Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The Dunajski--West construction

 for the Lax pair.
-However, the change of trivialization comes at a price: $[L_0',L_1']=b(z,\lam)L_0'$, where $b$ now depends on $z$ in general.
+However, the change of trivialization comes at a~price: $[L_0',L_1']=b(z,\lambda)L_0'$, where $b$ now depends on $z$ in general.
 Despite this, the Lax equation is very simple:

-The first equation determines $b$ (as a quadratic in $\lam$), while the second means that for each fixed $z$, $\lam=\beta(x,y,z)$ is a section of $P(TN)$ tangent to the geodesic spray.
-Hence, as claimed above, $z$ parameterizes a family of geodesic congruences in $N$ (corresponding to divisors in $Y$ transverse to minitwistor lines) generalizing the twist-free case (where $\beta_z=0$).
+The f\/irst equation determines $b$ (as a~quadratic in $\lambda$), while the second means that for each f\/ixed $z$, $\lambda=\beta(x,y,z)$ is a~section of $P(TN)$ tangent to the geodesic spray.
+Hence, as claimed above, $z$ parameterizes a~family of geodesic congruences in $N$ (corresponding to divisors in $Y$ transverse to minitwistor lines) generalizing the twist-free case (where $\beta_z=0$).

-I end this section with a gauge-theoretic characterization of the twist-free condition.
-For this, I abandon the cavalier changes of trivialization made above, and insist instead that $b(\lam)=-\frac13 a'(\lam)$ (independent of $z$).
+I end this section with a~gauge-theoretic characterization of the twist-free condition.
+For this, I~abandon the cavalier changes of trivialization made above, and insist instead that $b(\lambda)=-\frac13 a'(\lambda)$ (independent of $z$).
 However, the coordinate change $\tilde z=f(x,y,z)$ can still be applied to set $v=1$, and with $u=-\beta$, the twist-free case is still $\beta_z=0$.
-Assuming this, the extra ingredients $E$ and $F$ satisfy $E_z=\beta_y+\frac23 a'(\beta)$ and $F_z=\frac16 a''(\beta)$, so that $E$ and $F$ are affine in $z$.
-By translation of $z$, and the addition of a ($z$-independent) multiple of $L_0'$ to $L_1'$, any projective pair which is affine in $z$, with $L_0'$ nonvanishing but independent of $z$, can be supposed to have $E$ and $F$ linear in $z$.
+Assuming this, the extra ingredients~$E$ and~$F$ satisfy $E_z=\beta_y+\frac23 a'(\beta)$ and $F_z=\frac16 a''(\beta)$, so that $E$ and $F$ are af\/f\/ine in~$z$.
+By translation of $z$, and the addition of a~($z$-independent) multiple of~$L_0'$ to~$L_1'$, any projective pair which is af\/f\/ine in~$z$, with~$L_0'$ nonvanishing but independent of~$z$, can be supposed to have~$E$ and~$F$ linear in~$z$.
 Hence the Lax pair reduces to